 When to Apply for Benefits

 The LCpl Underground will say you can’t PT after applying for benefits, which for some marines is simply untenable, so they wait.
 This isn’t true.
-If you severely injure yourself while working out, you may want it added to your claims, which would be inconvenient, but I PT’d until my last day before terminal leave, and it was while on terminal that I got my VA rating, meaning I EAS’d on April 20, 2008, and received that first payment on May 1, 2008.
+If you severely injure yourself while working out, which would leave you on Scooters and Wheelchairs, you may want it added to your claims, which would be inconvenient, but I PT’d until my last day before terminal leave, and it was while on terminal that I got my VA rating, meaning I EAS’d on April 20, 2008, and received that first payment on May 1, 2008.

 Step 1 of this process is to go to SEPS and TAPS.
 These mandatory classes take about a week, and are held at the base theater.
 You have to go.
 Some of what you hear will be complete bullshit.
 For example, there was a Sgt whose billet was actually to help separating marines get jobs on base.
 This dickhead got in front of us and threw out huge numbers for how much money we could make, like $50k for driving a bus.
 A month later I went up to him at a job fair where he was standing with 2 higher ranking marines, and after I asked a few questions he said, “well, what do you want, exactly?” and I said, “I want to make fifty grand,” and he laughed like I had just said the dumbest shit he’d ever heard.